Four-Phase Systems: AL1 chip

 The AL1 is an 8-bit bit slice which contains eight registers and an arithmetic logic unit (ALU).
-It was implemented using four-phase logic and used over a thousand gates, with an area of 130 by 120 mils (3.3 mm by 3 mm).
+It was implemented using four-phase logic and used over a thousand gates, with an area of 130 by 120 mil.
 The chip was described in an April 1970 article in Computer Design magazine.
 Although the AL1 was not called a microprocessor, or used as one at the time, it was later dubbed one in connection with litigation in the 1990s, when Texas Instruments claimed to have patented the microprocessor.
-In response, Boysel assembled a system in which a single 8-bit AL1 was used as part of a courtroom demonstration computer system, together with ROM, RAM and an input-output device, where the ROM and its associated latch acted like a microcode controller to provide control lines for memory read/write, selecting an ALU operation, and providing the address of the next microcode instruction.
+In response, Boysel assembled a system in which a single 8-bit AL1 was used as part of a courtroom demonstration computer system, together with ROM, RAM and an input–output device, where the ROM and its associated latch acted like a microcode controller to provide control lines for memory read/write, selecting an ALU operation, and providing the address of the next microcode instruction.
 The AL1 and its chipset is arguably the first microprocessor used in a commercial product (vs the Intel 4004, the first commercially available microprocessor).